uk2804/Breast-Cancer-analysis-with-PySpark-and-MLLib/README.md

 # Introduction

 * Breast cancer is the second foremost reason for death among women in the world.
 In India, around 150,000 females were newly noticed and nearby 70,000 cases died amongst them.
 Large amounts of data about the patients with their medical conditions are presented in the medical databases.
-Breast cancer is one of the most important medical problems.
-The growth of the amount of data and the number of existing databases far exceeds the ability of humans to analyze this data.
-Analyzing all these databases is one of the difficult tasks in the medical environment.

-* To satisfy the computational necessities of enormous medical data examination, a well-organized structure is fundamental to the configuration, execute and deal with the required pipelines and algorithms.
-In such manner, Apache Spark has emerged as a fused technique for large-scale data analysis.
-It has presented a novel method for data science and engineering.
-Apache Spark has turned into the most dynamic big data open source development and among the most dynamic projects in the Apache Software Foundation.
+* Apache Spark has turned into the most dynamic big data open source development and among the most dynamic projects in the Apache Software Foundation.

 * An accurate classifier is the most critical segment of any Computer Aided Diagnosis (CAD) system that is produced to help restorative experts in early identification.
-CAD frameworks are intended to help radiologists to avoid misclassification due to weakness, eye fatigue, or lack of domain knowledge.
 The utilization of an exact CAD system with Apache Spark ML framework for early identification could definitely save valuable lives.
-In this study, tree-based classifiers with multi-node clusters are used to predict the breast cancer.

 # Proposed Methodology

 * In this study, we acquired Breast cancer data from UCI Machine Learning repository is utilized and the details of the breast cancer dataset.

 * In the second phase, the raw WBCD dataset is preprocessed for the purpose of missing data imputation.

 * The training dataset applied to three major Spark’s MLlib based tree ensemble classifiers (Decision Trees, Gradient Boosted Trees and Random Forests) to predict the breast cancer.
 Tree-based classifiers are tested with the test dataset.

 ![](assets/Framework.jpg)